Do you want to speed up Magento?

 - GZIP Compression

-- Utilize The Power of HTTP/2
+- Use The Power of HTTP/2

 - Leverage Browser Caching

-- Prioritize Above-the-Fold Content
+- Focus on Above-the-Fold Content

 - Remove Render-Blocking CSS and Javascript